its-not-rocket-science/asimov/README.md

 ---

-## ✅ Current Capabilities: Rule-Based Prompt Filtering

-This system currently performs basic behavior moderation based on predefined ethical rules:
+This system performs multi-layered moderation using both symbolic rules and embedded ethical reasoning:

+- **Rule-based filtering**
-- **Manually defined rule functions**, such as:
+  - Manually defined rules such as:
     - "Do not cause harm" → Blocks prompts containing `"harm"`
     - "Only admins can override" → Prevents unauthorized override attempts
+  - Keyword-based matching using lambda functions

-- **Keyword-based filtering** using simple string checks
+- **Embedding-based semantic filtering** (`SemanticEthicalReflector`)
-- **Lambda functions** to encode logical checks for each rule
-- **Meta-monitor** layer provides high-level safeguards (e.g., contextual overrides, environment checks)
+  - Compares user input to a set of ethical behavior examples using `sentence-transformers`
+  - Rejects prompts with low semantic similarity to core ethical values
+  - Adds a resilient internal safeguard even if rule layers are bypassed

+- **Meta-monitoring layer** for contextual rejection
-- **Feedback loop** stores decisions and user interactions for reflection
+- **Reflection memory** that stores decision history for future learning

-> The system acts as ethical guardrails around a planner — powered by human-curated rules.
+---

 ## 🧠 Limitations

-- Does **not yet understand semantic meaning** of prompts
-- Relies on **exact keywords**, not paraphrased or implied concepts
-- Feedback data is stored, but **not yet used to retrain or adapt rules dynamically**
+- No current adaptation based on feedback (rules are static)
+- Semantic model is fixed and based on similarity, not true ethical reasoning
+- Planning system is symbolic, not grounded in real-world agency

 ## 🚀 Research & Development Goal: Ethical Behavior Embedding

-In addition to layered filters, a major goal is to **integrate ethical reasoning directly into the AI model** itself.

-This ensures that even if outer safeguards (filters, policies) are bypassed, the model is internally aligned to reject harmful, deceptive, or manipulative behaviors.

-### How We Might Approach This:

-- **Train on ethically annotated datasets**: Use RLHF or supervised learning with examples labeled for safety, honesty, and fairness.
-- **Incorporate a written 'constitution'**: Similar to Anthropic’s Constitutional AI, define principles the model adheres to during training and inference.
-- **Embed ethical concepts in latent space**: Align model representations with concepts like harm, consent, and deception.
-- **Reinforcement learning on ethical outcomes**: Apply rewards/penalties based on ethical quality of responses.
-- **Introduce reflective reasoning**: Encourage the model to self-check or justify decisions using moral reasoning chains.

-This R&D path moves us toward **deep alignment**: building systems that behave ethically not just because they're told to — but because they understand and prefer to.
+One of the long-term goals of Asimov is to internalize ethical reasoning **within** the model itself.
+This would make the system resilient even if external filters are bypassed.

+### Approach:
+- Train on ethically annotated datasets (e.g. RLHF)
+- Use a defined ethical constitution (e.g. Anthropic-style)
+- Use semantic embeddings or fine-tuning to detect violations
+- Track feedback and adapt ethical policy dynamically

 ---